 What is ‘indexation’?

-Simply put, indexation (sometimes also known as an increasing life policy or index linking a policy) is an optional add on to a normal level life insurance policy whereby the sum assured increases annually.
+Simply put, indexation (sometimes also known as an increasing life cover or index linking a policy) is an optional add on to a normal level term life insurance policy whereby the sum assured increases annually.
 The monthly premiums you pay will increase too, to account for this.

-The aim of indexation, when it comes to life insurance, is to try and help combat the effects of inflation and protect your policy pay-outs' value from eroding over time.
+The aim of indexation, when it comes to life insurance, is to try and help combat the effects of inflation and protect your policy pay-outs' value from the impacts of inflation.

 Indexation is not available for Decreasing Term Life Assurance policies.